itsakshaydilip/snugbug/README.md

 - Send links and Files.

 Snugbug is a lightweight app that lets you share code or files as opposed to uploading it
-on github or sending it via email for quick editing and troubleshooting.
+on Git Hub or send it via email for quick editing and troubleshooting.

 ## Requirements

 Requirements for SNUGBUG to work properly:

-- python - Python 3.11 or above
+- Python - Python 3.11 or above
 - Flask - 2.3.3
 - Flask-SocketIO - 5.3.5
 - rich
 - requests
-- websocket-client
+- WebSocket-client

-Newer verions auto install requirements
+Newer versions auto-install requirements

 ## Installation

-SNUGBUG requires python ver 3.11 to run
+SNUGBUG requires Python ver 3.11 to run

-Install the dependencies and devDependencies and cann the program by entering "snugbug" in the terminal.
+Install the dependencies and devDependencies and can the program by entering "snugbug" in the terminal.

 ```sh
 $ snugbug